 Do Microplastics have any significant effect on Red Blood Cells?
-An In-depth study bySystematic Review and Meta-Analysis
+An In-depth Study by Systematic Review and Meta-Analysis

 Abstract

 Results: This systematic review of 63 articles provides consolidated evidence that MNPs interact directly with erythrocytes (RBCs), leading to oxidative damage, impaired deformability, and disruptions in oxygen transport.
 These effects are not isolated but form part of a broader cascade involving endothelial dysfunction, immune activation, and vascular complications.
-Most included studies report a statistically significant increase in haemolysis associated with the exposure under investigation, with effect sizes ranging from moderate (6%) to large (10%).
+Most included studies report a statistically significant increase in hemolysis associated with the exposure under investigation, with effect sizes ranging from moderate (6%) to large (10%).

-Conclusion: Given the pervasive presence of microplastics in the environment, including recent confirmation of their presence in human blood, these findings raise significant concerns about their potential haematological and systemic health effects.
+Conclusion: Given the pervasive presence of microplastics in the environment, including recent confirmation of their presence in human blood, these findings raise significant concerns about their potential hematological and systemic health effects.
 Regulatory bodies and public health institutions must prioritize further investigation, public.

 Keywords: Microplastics, Red Blood Cells, Human Blood, Systematic